Q What sort of damage is caused by rabbits?

 A Although this unpleasant disease wiped out 99 per cent of rabbits when it was first introduced about 50 years ago, the most deadly strains are now extinct.
 They have been replaced with lesser strains that spare about 30 per cent of rabbits.
 Also, rabbits seem to have become more resistant to the disease.
 Another factor is that myxomatosis is spread by rabbit fleas.
 More rabbits live above ground now, where there are fewer opportunities for fleas to spread than in underground burrows.

-Q Could another disease be introduced?
+Q Could another disease to control rabbits be introduced?

 A Another disease was recently introduced in Australia and New Zealand, called rabbit haemorrhagic fever virus or rabbit calicivirus.
 It is said to be present in Britain, but its effect on the wild population here is unclear as yet.